ngen-brett/gitlab-ce/doc/topics/autodevops/index.md

 available.
 If the [requirements](#requirements) are not met, the job will silently be skipped.

-CAUTION: **Caution:**
-Your apps should *not* be manipulated outside of Helm (using Kubernetes directly.)
-This can cause confusion with Helm not detecting the change, and subsequent deploys with Auto DevOps can undo your changes.
-Also, if you change something and want to undo it by deploying again, Helm may not detect that anything changed in the first place, and thus not realize that it needs to re-apply the old config.

 [Review Apps][review-app] are temporary application environments based on the branch's code so developers, designers, QA, product managers, and other reviewers can actually see and interact with code changes as part of the review